stfc/PSyclone/examples/lfric/eg17/README.md

 **Author:** J. Henrichs, Bureau of Meteorology

-This directory contains some standalone, runnable examples of LFRic.
+This directory contains some standalone, runnable examples of LFRic code.
 They are based on a subset of the LFRic infrastructure library included in ``<PSYCLONEHOME>/src/psyclone/tests/test_files/dynamo0p3/infrastructure``.
-Significant refactoring was required in order to only include a small number of infrastructure files from the original LFRic sources.
+Significant refactoring was required in order to only include a small number of infrastructure files from the original LFRic source files.
 In many case unnecessary dependencies were just removed.
 Some examples:
-- XIOS was just removed (i.e. code that used it simply removed).
+- XIOS was just removed (i.e. code that used XIOS was simply removed).
 - YAXT/MPI was completely removed (code that used it was simply removed).
-- some dependencies were removed (for example the global_mesh module also provides functionality for managing collections/maps of global meshes.
-This needlessly increase the number of files required).
+- Some dependencies were removed (for example the ``global_mesh`` module also provides functionality for managing collections/maps of global meshes.
+This needlessly increases the number of files required).
 - Other support was just removed (e.g. UGRID, ...), though NetCDF support is included.

-As a result of this the initialisation of LFRic is somewhat different from the full LFRic code.
+As a result, the initialisation of LFRic is somewhat different from the full LFRic model.
 For example, LFRic typically uses grid-IDs to pass grids between subroutines (which requires global management objects to handle the IDs), while the PSyclone LFRic infrastructure relies on passing pointers to objects.